abhi-das/space-x/packages/space-services/README.md

 ```

-## Deployment
+## Mono Repo Project Deployment
-Run from root directory of the project
+Run from root directory of the project.

 ```sh